denten-books/plain-text/0-chapter.md

 engineering.
 Both converged on the idea of document structure and both borrowed heavily from the language of Hegelian aesthetics (as will become apparent in Chapter 3).
-The two communities have now diverged significantly in their ways of speaking, but could benefit immensely from a constructive dialog.
+The two communities have now diverged significantly in their ways of speaking, but could benefit immensely from reconnecting in constructive dialog.

 Methodologically, I make two distinct moves to facilitate that interchange.

 The first borrows from formalism, in a strategy of deliberate defamiliarization.
 The language of computation is rife with beautiful metaphors, which, with frequent use, loose their evocative and explenatory power.
 The task of the literary scholar becomes then to renew the stale
-metaphor: to rediscover it first and to examine it for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
+metaphor: to rediscover it first and to then examine it for parallelisms that, as George Lakoff and Mark Johnson explain, structure one conceptual system in terms of another [@lakoff_metaphors_1980, 3-14].
 Why do we call some software systems "applications" for example?
 The application of what to what?
-I will ask that question later one, in the passages where I argue that the very concept of application implies a model of software as applied to human life (and therefore contains a model of the human).
 Other metaphors are hidden: like the flows of the liquid crystal behind the ubiquitous acronym of "LCD".
-What happens to text in the flowing of the liquid crystal?
-Yet other metaphors hide in the vocabulary of literary theory.
-Elsewhere, I discuss the very notion of the formalist "literary device," understood literally, as a mechanism for textual production.
+Yet other metaphors are veiled in the vocabulary of literary theory.
+The very notion of the formalist "literary device," for example, when understood literally, points to a mechanism (a gadget) for textual production.

-The reciprocal motion to such purposeful defamiliarization happens through a series of case studies.
-The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the specific ways by which "engineers get from thought to thing" [@petroski_invention_1996, 3-7].
-Following Petroski, I use case studies based on specific artifacts to illustrate the metaphors of literary computation.
-In this way, each chapter contains a deconstruction---a literal taking apart---of a device (or a grouping of similar devices).
+The reciprocal motion to such purposeful defamiliarization passes through a series of case studies.
+The function of a case study in an engineer's education, as Henry Petroski explains in his *Invention by Design*, is to understand the ways by which one gets "from thought to thing" [@petroski_invention_1996, 3-7].
+Each of my chapters contains one or more artifacts that illustrate or, rather, enact the related metaphors of literary computation.
+In this way, each chapter contains a deconstruction---a literal taking apart---of a device.
 In the first chapter, that device is a copy machine, through which we are able to discuss the problem of digital copies.
-Subsequently, we will disassemble an LCD screen, that will help us get to conflicting properties of digital media as something simultaneously continuous (liquid) and discrete (crystal).
-In another chapter, we will take a look at the innards of an electronic book reader which will help unfold the discussion about depth and surface reading.
-Later on in the book, I will discuss the idea of personal archives as enacted through book shelves and filing systems.
-Finally, we will return to the concept of the human as seen through the lens of contemporary Unix-derived operating systems.

-Unlike defamiliarization, engineering case studies make the strange familiar.
+Subsequently, we will disassemble an LCD screen.
+It will help us reveal the conflicting properties of digital media as something simultaneously continuous (liquid) and discrete (crystal).
+In another chapter, we will take a look at the innards of an electronic book reader, unfolding a discussion about depth and surface reading.
+Later on in the book, I will take up the idea of personal archives as embodied in book shelves and filing systems.
+Finally, we will return to the concept of the human as seen through the lens of the Unix operating system.

-Through them, the device becomes known.
-The metaphor and the machine structure each chapter in this dual reciprocal movement between making strange and making familiar.
+Unlike defamiliarization, the reverse engineering of devices aims to bring the obscure to light.
+My methodology thus lies in the dual complimentary movement between making known and making strange.
+The metaphor and the machine structure each chapter and the book.

 ## Theory and Practice

-The idea of moving conceptually between thought and thing is not new, nor is it confined to literary scholarship or software engineering.
-In writing *Plain Text* I was influenced by three broad, but related intellectual movements affecting wide swaths of the academia today.
+The idea of pitting thought against thing is not new, nor is it confined to literary scholarship or software engineering.
+In my approach to writing *Plain Text* I was influenced by three broad, but related intellectual movements affecting wide swaths of the academia today.